SalmonChris/KeyboardMouse/README.md

     rebuilding and potentially updating my code to keep up with changes.
 This seemed an inferior option to this KeyboardMouse program.

+  * Writing code for the xkb database: I investigated this but didn't actually do any experimentation with it.
+I believe it should work, but there seemed to be a lot to learn to figure out how to do it.
+I couldn't put an upper bound on how long it might take for me to implement the functionality I wanted this way as opposed to the approach I used with KeyboardMouse, which I knew how to do after reading a bit about the Linux uinput interface.

 License
 -------